 Hutchinson et al (2021) evaluated the combined effects of the length of trailing gear and leader material on post-release survivorship at 60 days after release using telemetry tagging and observer data (Table 3).
 The Hawaii deep-set longline fishery now uses monofilament leaders following the prohibition of wire leaders in the fishery (83 FR 4153; effective May 2022).
 When using monofilament leaders, reducing trailing gear from 10m to 1m or less would increase post-release survivorship of oceanic whitetip sharks released alive by 3-4%, with the median post-release survivorship increasing from 0.93 when released with 10m of trailing gear to 0.97 when removing all trailing gear.
-Tagging data indicate that post-release survivorship of sharks are similar (0-1% difference) when released with 1 m of trailing gear compared to 0 m of trailing gear on released protected species, we would expect a modest reduced average length of trailing gear on released protected species, we would expect a modest reduction in post-release mortality in oceanic whitetip sharks released alive.
+Tagging data indicate that post-release survivorship of sharks is similar (0-1% difference) when released with 1 m of trailing gear compared to 0 m of trailing gear (Hutchinson et al. 2021).
+If crew training leads to reduced average length of trailing gear on released protected species, we would expect a modest reduction in post-release mortality in oceanic whitetip sharks released alive.